 If you or someone you know is struggling with mobility, using a cane can be a helpful solution.
 Canes provide support and stability, allowing you to move around more safely and confidently.
-However, if you’ve never used a cane before, it can be overwhelming to know where to start.
-In this article, we’ll guide you through the basics of how to use a cane.
+This article will guide you through the basics of how to use a cane effectively.

 How To Use A Cane: A Beginner's Guide